G-Core/product-documentation/documentation/cloud/getting-started/projects/create-a-project.md

 You can change the layout on the **Projects** page to display the information in two ways:

 - **List view**.
-Present all projects as a concise list where only the project name and description are displayed.
+Presents all projects as a concise list with only the project name and description displayed.

 <img src="https://assets.gcore.pro/docs/cloud/getting-started/projects/create-a-project/projects-page-list.png" alt="" width="80%">

 - **Grid view**.
-Present all projects as tiles with extra information displayed: project name, ID, and a list of cloud resources you can create by clicking the plus button.
+Presents all projects as tiles with extra information displayed: project name, ID, and a list of Edge Cloud resources that you can create by clicking the plus button.

 <img src="https://assets.gcore.pro/docs/cloud/getting-started/projects/create-a-project/projects-page-grid.png" alt="" width="80%">